-- We have committed to ongoing carbon neutrality in our direct operations - We follow the recommendations set out by the TCFDs and the regulatory guidance in our two core jurisdictions - We disclose our full energy lending portfolio including fossil fuel exposures across the Group - We include non-financial and ESG-related targets within executive remuneration - Investec plc has committed to zero coal in the loan book by 31 March 2027 - Investec Limited and Investec Group have committed to zero thermal coal in the loan book by 31 March 2030.

-For more information, refer to the Investec Group's 2023 sustainability report and the Investec Group's 2023 climate and nature-related financial disclosures report.
+- We have committed to ongoing carbon neutrality in our direct operationsWe follow the recommendations set out by the TCFDs and the regulatory - guidance in our two core jurisdictionsWe disclose our full energy lending portfolio including fossil fuel - exposures across the Group We include non-financial and ESG-related targets within executive - remuneration - For more information, refer to the Investec Group's 2023 sustainability report and the Investec Group's 2023 climate and nature-related financial disclosures report. - Investec plc has committed to zero coal in the loan book by 31 March 2027 - Investec Limited and Investec Group have committed to zero thermal coal in the loan book by 31 March 2030. - For more information, refer to the Investec Group's 2023 sustainability report and the Investec Group's 2023 climate and nature-related financial disclosures report.